 Using the Quick Release Knot

-Once you’ve tied the knot, you can clip the lead rope to the halter and tighten it slightly.
-Never tie your horse too tightly or leave them unattended while tied.
-If your horse begins to panic or pull back, the quick release knot will allow them to break free without getting injured.
+Once the knot is tied, clip the lead rope to the halter and tighten it slightly.
+Never tie your horse too tightly or leave them unsupervised.
+If your horse panics or pulls back, the quick-release knot ensures they can break free safely.

 FAQs